sterlingwes/unocha-flashes/parsed/westbank-raw.md

 * Since 7 October, Israeli forces have injured 3,488 Palestinians, including at least 541 children; 45 per cent of them in the context of demonstrations and 46 per cent in the context of search-and-arrest and other operations.
 An additional 85 Palestinians have been injured by settlers and 18 others either by Israeli forces or settlers.
 Some 33 per cent of those injuries have been caused by live ammunition, compared with 9 per cent in the first nine months of 2023.

 ### Settler Violence

+### Settler Violence

+* Between 12 and 13 December, three settler attacks resulting in damage to Palestinian-owned property were reported.
+In two of the incidents, armed assailants who are known by Palestinians to be settlers but were wearing Israeli military uniforms, broke into the Palestinian community of Susiya in Hebron, where they reportedly stole agricultural equipment and water tanks.
+In another incident, Israeli settlers, reportedly from the newly established Israeli settlement outpost near Havat Ma'on, broke into Mantiqat Shi'b al Butum community in Masafer Yatta in southern Hebron Hills and stole water tanks and broke the windows of a Palestinian-owned vehicle.

+* Since 7 October, OCHA has recorded 343 settler attacks against Palestinians, resulting in Palestinian casualties (35 incidents), damage to Palestinian-owned property (263 incidents), or both casualties and damage to property (45 incidents).

+* The weekly average of incidents since 7 October stands at 38, compared with 21 incidents per week prior to 7 October (between 1 January and 6 October 2023).
+The number of incidents since 7 October has gradually declined from 80 incidents in the first week (7-14 October) to 21 incidents between 9 and 14 December.
+One-third of these incidents included firearms, including shootings and threats of shootings.
+In nearly half of all recorded incidents, Israeli forces were either accompanying or reportedly seen as supporting the attackers.

+### Displacement (West Bank)

 ### Displacement (West Bank)